lanni0619/tourAPP/readme.md

   2. Find landmarks on the map for your daily itinerary.
   3. Find all reviews in relation to this tour.
   4. Book a tour (The button located at the bottom of page)
-  5. Enter a fake credit card number to book (Use Financial API called Stripe | Test Mode)
+  5. Enter a fake credit card number to book (4242 4242 4242 4242 | Expired date, CVS & name are not specified)
   6. Leave a comment.
-The booking button will be replaced with review form if you have booked.<br><br>
+Booking button will be replaced with review form if you have booked.<br><br>
-- Other features must use API function such as post a tour, forgetPassword & resetPassword ...etc<br><br>
+- Other features must use API function such as POST tour, forgetPassword & resetPassword ...etc<br><br>
 - Test account
-  - Lead-guide (email: aarav@example.com, password: test1234) which have authorization to post tour by API.
+  - Lead-guide account (email: aarav@example.com, password: test1234) which have authorization to post tour by API.

 ## API Guideline